hippiehunter/dblbook/src/guessing_game/guessing_game.md

    at _NS_GuessingGame._CL.MAIN$PROGRAM(String[] args)
 ```

 Not very user friendly!
-Lets add some error handling to make this a better experience for the user.
+Let's add some error handling to make this a better experience for the user.
 Replace the contents of *Program.dbl* with the following:

 ```dbl
 import System